 While the ease of machine-drying may seem attractive, there are some drawbacks to consider.
 First and foremost, drying machines can be expensive.
 But this is only the beginning—with a drying machine comes higher energy bills, Atansov cautions.
 “They won’t skyrocket but expect them to be higher than before,” Atansov says.
-Furthermore, dryers have the potential for maintenance expenses, which will likely increase if you’re engaging in any of these things that are shortening the life of your dryer.
+Furthermore, dryers have the potential for maintenance expenses.
 Machine-drying is also worse for the environment than air-drying.
 According to Nate Masterson, CEO of Maple Holistics, “the carbon emissions of drying machines, combined with the plastic fibers that clothes release, means that drying your clothes can have a significant negative impact” on the environment.

 Bottom line?
 If your main concern is finishing the laundry as quickly as possible, you should definitely use the dryer.
 Before you load the machine, though, make sure you know what things should never end up in your dryer.